CodingZeal/generator-react-zeal/README.md

 #### Example Applications

-Checkout our usage in the context of Phoenix app - https://github.com/CodingZeal/phoenix-react-apollo-demo
+Checkout our usage in the context of a Phoenix app - https://github.com/CodingZeal/phoenix-react-apollo-demo

 #### Credits